||How to Apply |

 If you are an EOPS student and have a GPA of 3.5 or higher, please contact Vida Shajie, EOPS Counselor and Club Advisor, at (714) 432-5638.

-You have to be a CARE student or previous CARE student.
+You must be a CARE student or previous CARE student.

-Please come to the EOPS office to verify your MyOCC Gmail address.
+Please visit the EOPS office to verify your MyOCC Gmail address.

 b.
 Currently enrolled in 12 units, unless you are a DSPS student